UdacityAndroidDevScholarship/blood-donation/README.md

 * Get you own google map API key.
 See the [quick guide to getting an API key][2].
 * Find `.gradle` folder in your home directory, create a file named `gradle.properties` (if not present).

+    Usually it can be found at:

+        Windows: C:\Users\<Your Username>\.gradle
+        Mac: /Users/<Your Username>/.gradle
+        Linux: /home/<Your Username>/.gradle

+        Inside it there would be a file named gradle.properties (just create it if there isn’t any).

 * Open the `gradle.properties` file and paste your API key into the value of the `GOOGLE_MAPS_API_KEY` property, like this

     `GOOGLE_MAPS_API_KEY=PASTE-YOUR-API-KEY-HERE`